ros-visualization/visualization_tutorials/rviz_plugin_tutorials/src/doc/display_plugin_tutorial.rst

 To add a gravity compensation option, you might take steps like these:

-- Add a new ``bool gravity_compensation_on_`` property to ImuDisplay to store whether the option is on or off.
+- Add a new ``rviz::BoolProperty`` to ImuDisplay to store whether the option is on or off.
-- Add getter and setter functions for it.
-- Add a new ``rviz::BoolPropertyWPtr`` to ImuDisplay to show the property in the property editor.
-- Add a new ``setGravityCompensation(bool)`` function to ImuVisual to tell the visual whether to subtract out gravity or not.
 - Compute the direction of gravity relative to the Imu frame orientation (as set in ImuVisual::setFrameOrientation()) and subtract it from the acceleration vector each time in